michaelficarra/MooTools-LazyClass/README.md

 Instantiate a new `LazyClass` by passing its constructor the name of the class to generate.

-	var TestClass = new LazyClass('TestClass');
+	var ClassName = new LazyClass('ClassName');

-A nearly empty class will be generated and assigned to TestClass.
+A nearly empty class will be generated and assigned to ClassName.
 This is called the "prepared" state.
-The real class has not been loaded yet, but TestClass may be used just as if it has.
-On the first attempt to instantiate a TestClass instance, the class will be fetched with an XmlHttpRequest.
-TestClass will be redifined and replaced with the real TestClass, and the initial request for an instance of TestClass will return an instance of the real TestClass.
+The real class has not been loaded yet, but ClassName may be used just as if it has.
+On the first attempt to instantiate a ClassName instance, the class will be fetched with an XmlHttpRequest.
+ClassName will be redifined and replaced with the real ClassName, and the initial request for an instance of ClassName will return an instance of the real ClassName.

-	new TestClass('abc',123);
+	new ClassName('abc',123);

 ### load
 On-demand load.
 If the class has been prepared already but not